 Biota's second generation influenza products are long-acting neuraminidase inhibitors (LANIs).
 The "long acting" feature of the LANIs is designed to allow a unique once weekly or once only inhaled dosing profile which provides a big advantage over the twice daily doses required for first generation NA inhibitors.

 LANI's high potency and reduced frequency of administration is particularly attractive for pandemic stockpiling and offers significant benefits for use during epidemics and pandemics.
-Biota and Daiichi Sankyo have cross-licensed intellectual property related the development and commercialization of LANIs.
-The lead LANI, known as laninamivir octanoate has completed clinical development in Japan and is marketed by Daiichi Sankyo as Inavir®.
+The Company has a world-wide license from Daiichi Sankyo Company, Ltd to develop and commericalize a number of LANis, including laninamivir octanoate, which is marketed by Daiichi Sankyo as Inavir® in Japan.

 In April 2011, Biota announced it had been awarded a contract from the Office of Biomedical Advanced Research (BARDA) within the Office of the Assistant Secretary for Preparedness and Response (ASPR) at the U.S. Department of Health and Human Services (HHS) for up to an estimated US$231 million.
 The contract is designed to provide U.S. based manufacturing and for completion of clinical development.
 It is planned to culminate with a New Drug Application for laninamivir octanoate to the Food and Drug Administration for treatment of influenza A and B infections.
 The Company anticipates initiating a 636-patient, randomized, placebo-controlled Phase 2 clinical trial of laninamivir octanoate in mid-2013.